Apply for an Innovation Grant

 Stage One: Letter of Interest (LOI)

-Purpose: A general description of the proposed program, addressing the assessment criteria.
+Purpose: A brief general description of the proposed program, addressing the assessment criteria.

-Purpose: Expands upon the LOI with additional details while addressing the same criteria.
+Purpose: Expands upon the LOI with greater detail about the proposed program.

 Submission Instructions